Why Is Millboard Resin Mineral Decking More Expensive Than Composite and Timber?

 Decking timberA deck adds value to your home, maximises outdoor living space, and allows you to make the most of the sunny days at home.
 The problem is – choosing the right decking product can be overwhelming.

-A composite is a material consisting of more than one ingredient.
+Composite decking is a material consisting of more than one ingredient.
 In composite decking products, the mixture commonly contains wood fibre, thermoplastic, and chemical additives.
 However, we supply a thermoplastic-free composite decking product that is made with polyurethane instead.

 Benefits of composite decking